UshaBhat/MyDevelop/README.md

 # MyDevelop
-This is my repository where do projects on various technologies
+This is my repository where I  do projects on various technologies